What is PIM, and How Does Product Information Management Work?

 The PIM is your centralized product information system from which the product data is distributed to all relevant stakeholders, teams, and sales channels.
 Consider it a central repository that can neutrally feed information about your products to any channel like a webshop, ecommerce App, ERP system, or product catalog.

-It allows you to use best-of-breed solutions.
-Each one specialized in one function (PIM, eCommerce, CMS, search, payment, media management, etc.) to deliver unique functionalities and experiences to potential customers.
+It allows you to have the best-of-breed approach, i.e., pick and choose solutions with each one specialized for one function (PIM, eCommerce, CMS, search, payment, media management, etc.) to deliver unique functionalities and experiences to potential customers.

 In that context, a headless PIM solution means that you have a cloud-based service available at the push of a button that scales with your growth.